Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone: Immediate applications of the orbit-averaged approach

-In the full loss cone regime, by definition, this probability is smaller than zero at the loss cone, and will go to zero for radial orbits.
-In the empty loss cone regime ($t_\mathrm{rlx} > T_r$) most plunges happen at $r_-\simeq r_\LC$ as the kicks per orbit are very small, and $p = 1$ as expected.
+In the full loss cone regime this probability is smaller than one at the loss cone, and will go to zero for radial orbits.
+In the empty loss cone regime, most plunges occur at $\R\simeq \R_\LC$, and $p = 1$ as expected.

-\paragraph{Recovery of boundary conditions} The solution inside the loss cone relates the distribution function at the loss cone interface $f_\LC$ and the flux entering the loss cone $\F_\LC$, classically setting a boundary condition.
-Specifically, one matches the solution inside the loss cone to the steady state form of $f$ outside the loss cone from Eq.~\eqref{eq:FP_inside}, typically expressed as
+\paragraph{Boundary conditions} The solution inside the loss cone relates the value of the DF at the loss cone $f_\LC$ and the flux of disruptions $\F_\LC$, classically setting a boundary condition for the OAFPE.
+Specifically, one matches the solution inside the loss cone to the steady-state form of $f$ outside of it

-A direct comparison with Eq.~\eqref{eq:Flux} (superscript \textit{OA}) and Eq.~\eqref{eq:Flux_local_FP} (superscript $\mathrm{M}$) gives the following estimates for $\eta \equiv \log \R_\LC / \R_0$
+A direct comparison with Eq.~\eqref{eq:Flux} (superscript OA) and Eq.~\eqref{eq:Flux_local_FP} (superscript $\mathrm{M}$) gives the following estimates for $\eta \equiv \log \R_\LC / \R_0$